lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

-   policies? (a) For them to send you a copy of their code so you can run it on your own computer to help them undersatnd they error message. (b) For them to sit with you and have them run the code on their own computer while you talk them through debuggin it (without sending you a copy of their code). (c) To get on a video call with them, have them share their screen, and show their code to you while you talk them through debugging it (again without sending you a copy).
+   policies? (a) For them to send you a copy of their code so you can run it on your own computer to help them undersatnd they error message. (b) For them to sit with you and have them run the code on their own computer while you talk them through debugging it (without sending you a copy of their code). (c) To get on a video call with them, have them share their screen, and show their code to you while you talk them through debugging it (again without sending you a copy).